kuffmode/OHBM-Example-2026/Reservoir_Tutorials/README.md

 ## License

 These materials are shared for educational purposes.
-Please contact the author for permissions beyond personal and classroom use.
+Please contact the author (f.hadaeghi@uke.de) for permissions beyond personal and classroom use.